 Walker has pinch-hit HR in 9th, Yanks rally past White Sox

 Aaron Hicks hit a tying homer in the eighth and rookie Miguel Andujar also had a two-run shot to help the injury-depleted Yankees win for the ninth time in 11 games.
-With the second-best record in the majors, they began the night 6½ games behind first-place Boston in the AL East.
+With the second-best record in the majors (84-48), they remained 6½ games behind first-place Boston in the AL East.

-Walker batted for Ronald Torreyes with one out and launched the first pitch he saw from Dylan Covey (4-12) way over the right-center wall for his ninth home run of the season.
-As he neared home plate, Walker tossed his helmet high in the air and was swarmed by teammates.
+Walker batted for Ronald Torreyes with one out and launched the first pitch he saw from Dylan Covey (4-12) way over the right-center wall for his first career pinch-hit homer and second game-ending drive.
+As he neared home plate, Walker tossed his helmet high in the air and was swarmed by happy teammates.

-With the Yankees down by two, Giancarlo Stanton singled leading off the eighth to snap an 0-for-14 slump.
-Hicks drove a full-count pitch from Juan Minaya to right and shouted excitedly in the direction of the Yankees’ dugout as he trotted toward first.
+With the Yankees down by two, Giancarlo Stanton singled leading off the eighth to stop an 0-for-14 slide.
+Hicks drove a full-count pitch from Juan Minaya to right and shouted toward the Yankees’ dugout as he trotted to first.

 Dellin Betances (4-3) struck out two in a perfect ninth.

 New York was blanked on one hit by James Shields over the first five innings.
-Brett Gardner began the comeback with a leadoff triple in the sixth, and Andujar connected for his 22nd homer two outs later.
+Gardner began the comeback with a leadoff triple in the sixth , and Andujar connected for his 22nd homer two outs later.

-Shields left leading 4-2 but remained 5-15 overall, tied with Baltimore right-hander Alex Cobb for the most losses in the majors.
+Shields left leading 4-2 with two on in the sixth.
+He remained 5-15 overall, tied with Baltimore right-hander Alex Cobb for the most losses in the majors.

-Showing signs of improvement, the rebuilding White Sox had won four straight and 10 of 13.
+Flashing signs of improvement, the young, rebuilding White Sox had won four straight and 10 of 13.

-Delmonico scored easily from first base in the fifth when Gardner bobbled Avisail Garcia’s RBI double in left field.
+Delmonico scored easily from first base in the fifth when Gardner bobbled Avisail Garcia’s RBI double in left.

 Yankees: CC Sabathia (7-4, 3.30) seeks his 245th career win.
 The 38-year-old lefty returned from the disabled list last Friday in Baltimore and allowed two earned runs with eight strikeouts over six innings.
 He racked up 12 strikeouts over 5 2/3 innings in a strong outing Aug.
 7 against the White Sox.